-Maybe having my Dad die when he was only fifty-years-old allowed me to entertain the possibility that, I, too, might get cancer.
+Maybe my Dad dying, when he was only fifty-years-old, allowed me to entertain the possibility, I, too, might get cancer.

-Breaking into tears, surrounded by girlfriends, on a run years prior to my diagnosis.
+Breaking into tears, surrounded by girlfriends, on a run year before my diagnosis.
 Fearing; I might have it.
 Something wasn’t right.

 Months past.
 But with gentle nagging from my accountability partner, I finally made an appointment.
 It wasn’t until the end of that meeting, I casually (and reluctantly) mentioned the strange symptoms I had been experiencing.

 After a colonoscopy (because of my family history) and an upper scope… I was squeaky clean. <deep sigh>

 The anonymous doc, who did the procedure, asked, in passing, why we were doing this test?
 I told him my symptoms.
 He suggested an ultrasound.